openzipkin/zipkin-reporter-java/README.md

 ## AsyncReporter
 AsyncReporter is how you actually get spans to zipkin.
-By default, it waits up to a second before flushes any pending spans out of process via a Sender.
+By default, it waits up to a second before flushes any pending spans out of process via a BytesMessageSender.

 ```java
 reporter = AsyncReporter.create(URLConnectionSender.create("http://localhost:9411/api/v2/spans"));